bbauska/TUMx-DWAPNx/README.md

 then you can just type in NPM start again.
 So, just for the sake here, I press

-run again and the output is going to be the same, because I\'m not logging
+run again and the output is going to be the same, because I&apos;m not logging

 anything new.
 But when I go to Safari now and I